 - Be willing to actively participate in an intensive academic program, community service, and study tour;

-- Have a commitment to return to their home country to apply leadership skills and training to benefit their community, country, or the region of Southeast Asia; and
+- Have a commitment to return to their home country to apply leadership skills and training to benefit their community, country, or the ASEAN region; and

 - Preferably have little or no prior study or travel experience in the United States.

 Applications deadline: 5pm, April 14, 2023 (Laos Time)